sprucelabsai/developer.spruce.ai/README.md

 5. Profile - Build a profile for your guests and team to fill out!
 5. Little Black Book - Take notes about your guests to personalize their services!

-An enterprise may add in these skills ontop of what is above:
+An Fortune 500 Enterprise may add in these skills ontop of what is above:

 1. Groups - Manage many locations at once by region, population, or anything you want!
 2. Enterprise Service Management - Roll out time-sensitive service menu changes to groups!
 3. Forms - Build custom intake forms for your guests!
 4. Waivers - Require the filling out of a form before any services are provided!

-Skills come in all sizes, coupled to the complexity of the one problem they are trying to solve.
+Skills come in all shapes & size and are coupled to the complexity of the one problem they are trying to solve.
 ## What's next?

-Alright, I think it's important that you understand how I function on a high level, so lets jump to the [overview](/overview.md).
+Alright, how about we take a step back and look at this on a higher level?
+Let's jump to the [overview](/overview.md).